vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The collection key includes source ID, SDAT offset, and sequence index.
 That makes each collection stable and unique within a source.

-NDS sequence code uses one opcode profile with adjacent decode and execution lambdas.
-Decode reads each command once into named operands, resolves 24-bit relative addresses, and stores jump, call, return, and terminal flow.
-Playback receives only those operands and a small context around persistent track registers, performance output, and VM flow.
+NDS sequence code uses one compiler-cursor opcode switch.
+Each block reads a source command once and ends in a direct output action, typed track-state operation, local `Playback` method, or VM control-flow action.
+The cursor records source operands for annotation while separately compiling positional execution values and an automatically assigned executor slot.
+Playback receives no field names or source bytes.
 Normal SSEQ decoding follows reachable blocks, so subroutines and jump targets are discovered without a playback prepass.

 The same command decoder handles the `Allocate Track`, optional bootstrap rest, and `Open Track` records used to discover secondary tracks.
 These bootstrap commands are discarded after discovery because they run before musical track playback, but their byte layout is not parsed a second way.
 Malformed SDAT recovery remains a specialized walker because it must split overlapping blocks; it reuses the canonical command decoder and still produces normal `TrackProgram` and source annotations.

 Container-specific range recovery belongs to `NdsLayout`, beside FAT and section parsing, rather than in the sequence interpreter. `NdsModule` scans the discovered layout in dependency order and uses indexed optional bank/sample handles instead of parallel lookup maps.
 SWAR, SBNK, and PSG parsing remain together in `NdsSynth`: their compact shared record layouts are expressed with small helpers and a single instrument-type switch rather than a hierarchy of event or instrument classes.

-NDS exposes one `FormatDefinition` containing both its scanner and semantic dialect.
+NDS exposes one `FormatDefinition` containing both its scanner and compiler-cursor dialect.
 Recognition occurs inside `scan`, so SDAT signature discovery runs once instead of being duplicated by `canScan`.

 ### 19.2 Capcom SNES